 What does this mean?

 Guided meditation, guided prayer and related practices are a form of hypnosis, not meditation.
-If you’re listening to background music, chanting, or singing bowls to relax, you’re enjoying a form of hypnosis, not meditation.
+If you’re listening to background music, chanting, or singing bowls as a technique, you’re enjoying a form of hypnosis, not meditation.
 In each case, you are being guided.
 You are not doing it.
 Such things may help you feel good and let go, but they are not spiritual practices because they don’t bring you to source.
 There may be a healing, but that’s a different thing.

 You may also see them blended, such as when you are “lead in” to your practice – a meditation is begun with a form of hypnotic suggestion.